TIY-LR-FEE/assignments/15-time-to-read/README.md

 ## Explorer Mode

-1. Create a new project via the command line called `15-time-to-read`.
-If you don't remember how, [watch this video](https://www.youtube.com/watch?v=kyEuodzR-yE).
+1. Create a new project via Source Tree called `15-time-to-read`.
+If you don't remember how, [watch this video](https://www.youtube.com/watch?v=Mp3LYUVKoKU).

 2. In your `15-time-to-read` directory run `startfrom tiy-lr-fee/assignments 15-time-to-read` to download the boilerplate.